drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 ## Game Overview

 Before discussing observations, rewards, and the policy, we will provide a brief overview of the game's challenges.
 Pokémon is a complex game with multiple tasks and puzzles that can be accomplished nonlinearly.

+{{% hint info %}}
 We cover Pokémon's challenges in greater depth in the [Appendix]({{<ref "/docs/appendix/breakdown/battling/index" >}} "appendix").
+{{% /hint %}}

 At a high level, to beat Pokémon, you must: